rauc/rauc/docs/examples.rst

 For actual usage, setting up a real PKI (with a CA separate from the signing keys and a revocation infrastructure) is *strongly* recommended.
 OpenVPN's easy-rsa_ is a good first step.
+See :ref:`sec-security` for more details.

 .. _easy-rsa: https://github.com/OpenVPN/easy-rsa